-Myanmar has produced and reportedly used a cluster adaptor design similar to a modern cluster munition.
-There are indications that Myanmar government forces used a cluster adaptor mounted with six explosive bombs, which separate from the rack when dropped from the air, similar to a modern cluster munition in the conflict with the Kachin Independence Army (KIA) in Kachin state in the north of the country in late 2012 and early 2013.
+Myanmar somehow acquired and reportedly used a “cluster adaptor” in 2012 and 2013, which is similar in design to a modern cluster munition.
+There are indications that Myanmar government forces used the “cluster adaptor” to mount six fragmentation bombs, which separate from the rack when dropped from the air, similar in function to a modern cluster munition, in the conflict with the Kachin Independence Army (KIA) in Kachin state in the north of the country in late 2012 and early 2013.

 The KIA claimed that the Myanmar army units stationed at Gangdau Yang used cluster munitions against KIA forces in a 26 January 2013 attack at Hka Ya Bum, “a hill top of strategic significance” five miles west of the town of Laiza in southern Kachin state.
 On 19 April 2013, the Deputy Secretary of the Kachin National Council provided photographs to the CMC showing an unknown type of air-dropped bomb that it said “confirmed that the World War-Two era 20 pound fragmentation bombs were used during the airstrikes in the KIA’s strategic outposts between 14 December 2012 and 08 January 2013 by the Myanmar Air Force.”
 According to the Kachin National Council “this type has never been used in Burma’s civil war before.”

-Human Rights Watch (HRW) has received a separate set of photos showing what appear to be the same remnants being carried in a vehicle at a location not known to be the scene of the attack.
+Human Rights Watch (HRW) received a separate set of photos that showed what appear to be the same remnants being carried in a vehicle at a location not known to be the scene of the attack.
 HRW confirmed airstrikes and shelling on Laiza by Myanmar forces in December 2012 and January 2013.
 The government of Myanmar later admitted to shelling and bombing Laiza.

-The “cluster adapter” and 20-pound fragmentation bombs shown in the photographs appear to meet the definition of a cluster munition as provided by the Convention on Cluster Munitions.
+The “cluster adapter” and 20-pound fragmentation bombs shown in the photographs appear to meet the definition of a cluster munition in the Convention on Cluster Munitions.

 In 2010, a government representative informed the Monitor that the Ministry of Foreign Affairs was reviewing the convention.
 Interview with Aye Thidar Myo, Assistant Director, International Organizations and Economic Department, Ministry of Foreign Affairs, in Vientiane, 10 November 2010.

-Statement of Myanmar, UNGA First Committee on Disarmament and International Security, New York, 30 October 2013; and statement of Myanmar, UNGA First Committee on Disarmament and International Security, New York, 1 November 2012.
+Statement of Myanmar, UN General Assembly (UNGA) First Committee on Disarmament and International Security, New York, 30 October 2013; and statement of Myanmar, UNGA First Committee on Disarmament and International Security, New York, 1 November 2012.

-Statement by Ye Minn Thein, Assistant Director, International Organizations and Economic Department, Ministry of Foreign Affairs, Regional Conference on the Promotion and Universalization of the Convention on Cluster Munitions, Bali, 16 November 2009.
+Statement by Ye Minn Thein, Ministry of Foreign Affairs, Regional Conference on the Promotion and Universalization of the Convention on Cluster Munitions, Bali, 16 November 2009.